lisafenglisa/front-end-lost-and-found/README.md

 - Learn to use Node JS and Express Js
 - Learn to use more React Component Libraries
-- Learn how to conncet Node JS with Postgres Database
+- Learn how to connect Node JS with Postgres Database
 - Learn to build file/image upload
 - Learn to use Google Firebase